ritikagoel17/enterprise-sales-forecasting/README.md

 | 20–30% | Low |
 | >30% | Very Low |

-This provides a simple indication of how reliable each forecast is.
+This provides a simple business-friendly indication of forecast quality.

 ---

 # Dataset

-This project uses the **Superstore Sales Dataset** available on Kaggle.
+This project uses the **Superstore Sales Dataset** available publicly on Kaggle.

 Fields used: